meshplay/meshplay/docs/pages/project/contributing/contributing.md

 layout: page
 title: Contributing
 permalink: project/contributing
-abstract: How to contribute to the Meshery project.
+abstract: How to contribute to the Meshplay project.
 # redirect_from:
 #  - project/contributing/
 display-title: "false"